whamcloud/Online-Help/docs/Config_and_using_HSM_6_0.md

 root@client1234 #: lfs hsm_release /mnt/lustre/path/to/big_file
 ```

 After this command completes, the file’s data exists in the HSM archive, but the file has been moved off of Lustre main storage.
-You may notice that the available space in the lustre* file system has increased (if the file is large enough and the file system small enough - otherwise the change won’t register in the graphs).
+You may notice that the available space in the Lustre file system has increased (if the file is large enough and the file system small enough - otherwise the change won’t register in the graphs).

 If you want the file to be copied back to the file system, issue an `lfs` restore command (below).
 Alternatively, wait for the next read attempt of that file by a client, and an implicit restore will return the file back to the file system.